Michael Crandell, CEO and Founder

 Josh Fraser, SVP Sales & Business Development

-Josh Fraser is the senior vice president of Sales and Business Development at RightScale, where he is responsible for all sales and business development initiatives.
-Prior to RightScale, he held executive management positions at public and private companies, including vice president of Business Development at CallWave, a publicly traded provider of SaaS-based unified communications solutions, and general manager at Student Advantage, a leading marketing and transaction services provider to higher education.
+Josh Fraser is the senior vice president of sales and business development at RightScale, where he leads all sales and business development initiatives.
+Prior to RightScale, he held executive management positions at public and private companies, including vice president of business development at CallWave, a publicly traded provider of SaaS-based unified communications solutions, and general manager at Student Advantage, a leading marketing and transaction services provider to higher education.
 He also held business development and analyst roles at Starwave/ESPN.com.
-Fraser holds a bachelor's degree in finance from Villanova University.
+Josh has a bachelor's degree in finance from Villanova University.

-Kim Weins is the vice president of Marketing for RightScale, where she helps build awareness of RightScale and demand for its Cloud Portfolio Management suite of solutions.
+Kim Weins is the vice president of marketing and cloud cost strategy for RightScale, where she helps build awareness of RightScale and demand for its cloud management suite of solutions.
+She also works with customers to develop strategies and processes that optimize their cloud spend.
 She has held executive marketing positions at a variety of enterprise software startups as well as public software companies.
-Most recently, as senior vice president of Marketing at OpenLogic, she helped evangelize and drive demand for open source and cloud technologies at large enterprises worldwide.
+Most recently, as senior vice president of marketing at OpenLogic, she helped evangelize and drive demand for open source and cloud technologies at large enterprises worldwide.
 She has also consulted as interim CMO at a variety of high-growth startups and she blogs frequently on lean marketing topics.
-Weins received a B.S. in engineering from Duke University.
+Kim received a B.S. in engineering from Duke University.

-Bailey Caldwell is the vice president of Business Development at RightScale, where he is responsible for RightScale's partnerships across ISVs, Channels and Clouds.
-Prior to RightScale, he held executive management positions at public and private companies, including vice president of Operations and Business Development at Persistent Systems, Inc.; vice president of Product, Technology and Services at Paxonix, a SaaS business in the New Ventures Division of Meadwestvaco; Director of Web Operations at Move.com, operator of the world's most popular real-estate related web properties including realtor.com; and Director of Global IT at QAD, Inc. a global provider of ERP software solutions.
-Caldwell received a B.A. from Boston University.
+Bailey Caldwell is the vice president of customer success at RightScale, where he focuses on helping our customers build, scale, manage, and operate enterprise-class cloud solutions on the RightScale Cloud Management Platform.
+Prior to RightScale, he held executive management positions at public and private companies, including vice president of operations and business development at Persistent Systems, Inc.; vice president of product, technology and services at Paxonix, a SaaS business in the New Ventures Division of Meadwestvaco; director of web operations at Move.com, operator of the world's most popular real-estate related web properties including realtor.com; and director of global IT at QAD, Inc., a global provider of ERP software solutions.
+Bailey received a B.A. from Boston University.

 Board of Directors